Buying a new cooker

-We'll run through the different types of cooker to help you pick out the features that best suit your kitchen and your cooking style.
+Electric, gas or dual fuel?
+We'll run through the different types of cooker to help you choose the best one for your needs.

 A cooker is a freestanding, all-in-one unit that contains at least one oven and a hob.
 It stands on the floor, and in most kitchens will slot into a gap between your units and counter.
 They range in size, but can be a great compact solution for smaller spaces - especially if you like to have all your 'cooking stations' kept together.

 An oven refers to just the appliance used for roasting and baking, which can be bought and installed separately from a hob.
 If you want to create an integrated look, where your oven is fitted into your kitchen units, this is the way to go.
 You also have the option of installing your oven at eye level (a great solution if you can't bend easily) and in a separate area to your hob if that suits your kitchen design.